irworkshop/accountability_datacleaning/voters/ga_voters/ga_voters.md

 DATE_ADDED,  RESIDENCE_CITY_CLEAN AS RESIDENCE_CITY, ZIP5, YEAR
 FROM GA_VOTERS;

-**Known data issues**
+**Known issues**
 A few cases with ZIPs out of state or invalid.
-BIRTHDATES range from 1800 to 2018
+BIRTHDATES range from 1800 to 2018.